Samsar4/Ethical-Hacking-Labs/7-Sniffing/1-MITM-with-Bettercap.md

 ![arp5](https://gist.githubusercontent.com/Samsar4/62886aac358c3d484a0ec17e8eb11266/raw/af2872eca1b4d3ecf5c2b3979d8ffd33d1652186/arp-5.png)

-As you can see, the **router** MAC address is the same as the **Kali**.
+As you can see, the Windows machine 'thinks' the **router** MAC address is the same as the **Kali** since the ARP table is spoofed.

 ### Generate some generic traffic on the Target machine.

 1. Log into your Windows virtual machine.
 2. Launch the browser and type the URL: http://testhtml5.vulnweb.com
-3. Login into this vulnerable-test-website with sample credentials: **user: admin, password: password**.
+3. Login into this vulnerable-testing-website with sample credentials: **user: admin | password: password**.

 ### Grabbing and analyzing every request
-4. Back to your Bettercap on Kali machine and analyze all the requests sent from the Windows.
+* Back to your Bettercap on Kali machine and analyze all the requests sent from the Windows.

 ![b7](https://gist.githubusercontent.com/Samsar4/62886aac358c3d484a0ec17e8eb11266/raw/e27e815cbb390ab5c7d5928fe897f49a71cf73ce/bettercap-7.png)